PhosphorylatedRabbits/brontes/README.md

 Brontes is your helping cyclops for your pytorch models training.
-It is based on [pytorch_lightning](https://github.com/williamFalcon/pytorch-lightning) It comes with an example script in `example/mnist.py` that you can adapt for your needs.
+It is based on [pytorch_lightning](https://github.com/williamFalcon/pytorch-lightning) and comes with an example script in `example/mnist.py` that you can adapt for your needs.

 ## Just do this